Glamorgan County Golf Union League Rules

 The teams shall play against all other teams in the same Division on a home and away basis.
 These Matches may, by mutual agreement between the Clubs, be played on a neutral course.

-The Tournament shall be run from April 1st to August 31st annually and each Match shall take the form of three foursome matchplay games over 18 holes.
+The Tournament shall be run from April 1st to August 31st annually and each Match shall take the form of five singles match play games over 18 holes.
 The result of a Match, as decided by the number of games won, being two points for the winning team; and one point to each team for a Match drawn.

 The dates and times of fixtures when a Match is to be played shall be mutually agreed upon by the Club Representatives.
 Failing agreement to arrange a match: the match will be played on the date to be decided by the Committee, of which at least 10 days notice will be given to the respective Clubs.